The Baby Years are Just one Phase of Sleep Problems for Many Kids

 You survive the agonizing, endless years of a baby not sleeping well only to be faced with big kids who have their own set of sleep problems.
 What gives?
 Sleep is the most wonderful thing, if you ask any adult.
 Why do kids have such trouble?

-And my first grader?
+And my second grader?
 He doesn’t seem to have any problems, but still wakes me every night between 3 – 5 AM to walk him into the bathroom right next to his room because it’s “too creepy” to go there alone at night.

 When will this insanity stop??
 I feel badly for my kids who are not getting the healthiest night of rest, and honestly, it’s wearing on me, too.